fourcoders/LatchBundle/README.md

 ```

 Second Option:
-You can install unofficial [fourcoders/latch-sdk-php](https://github.com/fourcoders/latch-sdk-php).Its very similar than the official Latch PHP SDK by ElevenPaths , however we use composer for managing the dependencies and Guzzle for the HTTP Request.
+You can install unofficial [fourcoders/latch-sdk-php](https://github.com/fourcoders/latch-sdk-php).
+Its very similar to the official Latch PHP SDK by ElevenPaths , however we use composer for managing the dependencies and Guzzle for the HTTP Request.

 ```js